Generating Catalan Orderingsalgorithm combinatorics recursion

 This is a super cool problem.
 It started as a modified version of the following two problems:

-…and then I realized the thing I was trying to accomplish was actually a real thing (it was bound to happen).
+…and then I realized what I was trying to accomplish was actually a real thing (it was bound to happen).
 The problem at hand: given n terms, return a list of strings enumerating all possible ways to group the terms with parentheses.
 We’re assuming that all terms need to be grouped.
-In other words, “1234” is not a valid grouping, but “(((12)3)4)” is (note, the two would be considered identical if operators of the same precedence were applied between all terms, because left-most parentheses are redundant, given the order in which same-precedent operators are evaluated naturally).
+In other words, “1234” is not a valid grouping but “(((12)3)4)” is.
+(Note, the two would be considered identical if operators of the same precedence were applied between all terms, because left-most parentheses are redundant, given the order in which same-precedent operators are evaluated naturally).
 Equivalently, we can also accept “((12)3)4”, which is the same, just without parentheses on the outer-most level …whatevs.

 To get a better feel for this likely-recursive problem, let’s check out some simple examples/base cases:

 With a single term, $Groupings(1)$ has a single base grouping: